MukulKolpe/type-fast/README.md

 # type-fast

 ## Description
-It is a simple calculator made using React.js
+It is a React.js web application which will help you to improve your typing speed.
 ## Tech-stack Used
 - React.js
 - CSS